siddu1998/Travel-Assistance/README.md

 ### Run and android [easier to evaluate]
-Simpler and easier way to run the model [apk in the repositary]
+Simpler and easier way to run the model [apk in the repositary] red_round.apk